-Contemporary Orthodontics.
+5. Prerequisite reading Contemporary Orthodontics.
 5th Edition William Proffits, Henry Fields, David Sarver

-Code 3206944 ADV ORT CLI TR I 1(0-3-1)

-Advanced Orthodontic Clinical Training I
+Code 3206944 ADV ORT CLI TR I 1(0-3-1) Advanced Orthodontic Clinical Training I

-- -management of patients who require multidisciplinary approaches - -utilization of new technology and modern appliances in treatment of complicated malocclusions

-- -provide orthodontic treatment as required for multidisciplinary approaches - -utilize modern appliances as adjunctive treatment

-Clinical training for competent to manage orthodontic patients who require multidisciplinary approach and alternative treatment with new technology and modern appliances
+- Aims of the course The aims of the course are to provide skill in -management of patients who require multidisciplinary approaches -utilization of new technology and modern appliances in treatment of complicated malocclusions - Attainment targets (Learning outcome) After complete this course the participant will competent to -provide orthodontic treatment as required for multidisciplinary approaches -utilize modern appliances as adjunctive treatment - 3.
+Course description and timetable Clinical training for competent to manage orthodontic patients who require multidisciplinary approach and alternative treatment with new technology and modern appliances